Why Is Open Pit Mining So Devastating To The Environment

 1. Massive Water Consumption

-1. Extensive Land Disturbance
+2. Extensive Land Disturbance

-1. Toxic Waste Generation
+3. Toxic Waste generation

-Landscape Destruction and Alteration
+1. Landscape Destruction and Alteration

 Open pit mining really changes natural places, it takes away plants, messes up homes for animals, and affects different species of plants and animals.
 It makes places that used to be lively and energetic now look empty and dull.

 Changing nature means people making big changes.
 Mines need big spaces for digging and handling waste, changing how the land looks.
 Beautiful places lose their charm as they’re changed to get resources, such as cutting down trees (deforestation), building cities, and expanding farms, leading to the loss of natural beauty.
+This is why open pit mining is so devastating to the environment.

-Water Pollution and Contamination
+2. Water Pollution and Contamination

 It puts our precious water at risk – Open pit mining lets out harmful chemicals and metals.
 When rocks are dug up and exposed to air and water, they release bad stuff.
 Then, it flows into rivers, streams, and underground water, making them harmful and unsafe.

-This affects the health and lives of people who need this water, harming biodiversity and contributing to the destruction caused by open-pit mining.
+This affects the health and lives of people who need this water, harming biodiversity and contributing to the destruction caused by open pit mining.

 You can find more information about this from the safewater.org fact sheet on the environmental impacts of mining.